Subcontractor vs Contractor and Their Differences

 Subcontractors perform a variety of tasks, similar to contractors.
 The main difference is that subcontractors work exclusively for contractors and are generally not hired directly by project managers.

 Some subcontractors might have ongoing relationships with different contractors, while others are available on the open market.
-They often specialize more deeply in their main duties.
+They often specialise more deeply in their main duties.
 Many subcontractors offer just one service, but they typically perform it better than most general contractors.

 Subcontractors may either work through the entire project, or could be hired for a specific, limited set of tasks.
 The modern construction industry is very flexible in this regard, and some subcontractors are only brought on for very brief durations.